jdidion/atropos/doc/guide.rst

-It is important to note that, whatever number of threads you give Atropos, it will one of those for reading input and, if you use the ``--compression writer`` option (or if writer compression is used automatically because your system has a gzip program available), another for writing output.
+It is important to note that, whatever number of threads you give Atropos, it will one of those for reading input and, if you use the ``--compression writer`` option (or if writer compression is used automatically), another for writing output.
 For example, the above command would use 4 cores, 1 reader thread, 1 writer thread, and 2 trimming threads.
 It is recommended that you have at least 2 available cores when using multi-threading.

 Parallel writing
 ----------------